 An estimated 40 percent of people in the United States have chronic venous insufficiency.
+The Vascular institute of Virginia is a trusted vein treatment center of excellence.
 Venous insufficiency can present itself as a spider or varicose veins and may be a sign of significant underlying venous disease.

 - Swollen ankles